-XCTest APIs make it easy to build unit tests that exercise app functionality and are capable of running on Mac, iPad, iPhone, or the iOS Simulator.
+XCTest APIs make it easy to build unit tests that exercise app functionality and are capable of running on Mac, iPad, iPhone, or Simulator.

 Find bugs in your code before the app is even run by letting the built-in static analyzer try out thousands of possible code paths in a few seconds.
 You’ll get a report of potential bugs that could have remained hidden or are nearly impossible to replicate.

 Write simpler code with a declarative Swift syntax that clearly states what your user interface should do.

 Drag and drop to construct or edit your interface.
 Quickly make changes to visual UI elements with pop-up inspectors.

 Your apps gain incredible native performance and take advantage of the proven technologies, controls, and user experiences of Apple platforms to feel fully integrated.